 Under the Severance Program, equity awards to our executive officers are subject to a double-trigger standard, whereby the executive is entitled to acceleration of his equity awards only in the event of a "Qualifying Termination" within 14 days before, or two years following, a "Change of Control."
 In such an event, the executive is entitled to acceleration of all unvested equity-based awards (including stock options and RSUs).
-In addition, with respect to the grant of PSUs in 2015, the value of the PSUs earned would be determined as of the most recently completed fiscal quarter and paid out within 60 days of the anniversary of the date of errant in the year following the Qualifying Termination.
-With respect to the grant of PSUs in 2016, the value of those PSUs would be determined based on target performance, pro-rated for the executive's term of employment during the performance period prior to the Qualifying Termination and paid out within 60 days of the Qualifying Termination.
-If there is no Qualifying Termination or if the termination is a Qualifying Termination or in connection with a Change of Control, the executive is not entitled to any acceleration or continued vesting of his or her equity-based awards.
-In addition, the Severance Program does not provide for tax pross-sups
+In addition, with respect to the grant of PSUs in 2015, the value of the PSUs earned would be determined as of the most recently completed fiscal quarter and paid out within 60 days of the anniversary of the date of grant in the year following the Qualifying Termination.
+With respect to the grant of PSUs in 2016, the value of those PSUs would be determined based on target performance, pro-rated for the executive's term of employment during the performance period prior to the Qualifying Termination not in connection with a Change of Control, the executive is not entitled to any acceleration or if the termination of his or her equity-based awards.
+In addition, the Severance Program does not provide for tax gross-ups.